 Embodiment integrates the physical and mental aspects of who we are with the larger categories of identity and interaction with others.
 By slowing down and being open and aware of who we are and how we are we can enrich our existence.
 It requires introspection, looking inward, and questioning what we think we know.
-This is difficult, but with a support system (that's me if need it!) so extremely valuable and worth it.
+This is difficult, but with a support system (which can be me) is so extremely valuable and worth it.

-No matter where you find yourself, in this moment take some time to stop and settle.
-Before you can figure out where it is you would like to go, it's important to know where you are,
+Before you can figure out where it is you would like to go, it's important to know where you are.

-to Identify and Assess the situation of your self.
+Learn how to identify and assess the situation of your self.